boltlabs-inc/key-mgmt/README.md

 Alternatively, the raw bytes for a private key can be passed to the `lock_keeper_client::Config` constructors.
 This alternative allows the client to secure its private key however it chooses.

-# Server side encryption key security
+# Remote storage key security
-The key server always requires a server side encryption key.
+The key server always requires a remote storage key.
-The server side encryption key can be provided in a similar fashion as the private key (see above).
+The remote storage key can be provided in a similar fashion as the private key (see above).

 The command line argument for the `key-server-cli` binary included with the `lock-keeper-key-server` is `remote-storage-key`.